adilaboobakker1-collab/pharmacy-medication-adherence-analytics/README.md

 2. Develop targeted interventions for respiratory medication users.
 3. Monitor high-risk patients through adherence reporting and follow-up programs.
 4. Expand adherence monitoring to identify trends over time.

+## Project Limitations

+* The dataset is synthetic and was created for learning purposes.
+* The project contains a limited number of records and was designed as a prototype analytics workflow.
+* Only a single refill cycle was analyzed for each prescription.
+* Future versions could incorporate larger datasets, multiple refill periods, and additional patient adherence metrics.

 ## Future Improvements